National History of Alpha Kappa Alpha Sorority, Inc.

-Hazing will not be tolerated within Alpha Kappa Alpha Sorority, Incorporated.
+These pearls don't haze!
+Since its inception in 1908, Alpha Kappa Alpha Sorority, Incorporated has prohibited any acts of hazing.
 Hazing is harmful and can result in the death of a person.
-Hazing also interferes with the development of the friendships that are a basis of sisterhood within Alpha Kappa Alpha.
+Hazing also interferes with the development of the friendships that are a basis of sisterhood within Alpha Kappa Alpha Sorority, Inc.